 Roy - Mosquero is a tiny town located in the state of New Mexico.
 With a population of 624 people and just one neighborhood, Roy - Mosquero is the 128th largest community in New Mexico.
-Roy - Mosquero has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Roy - Mosquero was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Roy - Mosquero is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Roy - Mosquero is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Roy - Mosquero who work in maintenance occupations (18.56%), management occupations (18.56%), and teaching (13.64%).